geoHeil/rscalaExample/README.md

 # interfacing R with scala

-I try to get scala to talk to R. The rscala package seems to be nice, however I am facing a strange problem:
+I try to get scala to talk to R. The rscala package seems to be nice.

+** Required **
+- R from CRAN
+- the desired packages already installed

 ```
 git clone https://dahl-git.byu.edu/dahl/rscala.git